xjtu-enre/ENRE-ts/docs/README.md

-# ENRE.js
+# ENRE-ts

-ENRE.js is an entity relationship extractor for ECMAScript and TypeScript.
+ENRE-ts is an entity relationship extractor for ECMAScript and TypeScript.

 ## Entity Categories